Keep in Touch

 Los Haitises National Park is one of the crown jewels of the Dominican Republic’s park system.
 Los Haitises (“hilly land” in the indigenous Taino language), was a sacred place for its pre-Columbian inhabitants.
 Magnificent rock formations jut out of the water; there are extensive mangroves, tiny islands that are home to bird colonies, and caves with stunning petroglyphs and pictographs.
 Los Haitises also nurtures one of the DR’s few remaining rainforests.

-Within the park, brackish San Lorenzo Bay is surrounded by all four of the DR’s mangrove species, including red mangroves, which tower to nearly 50 feet.
+Within the park, mangrove forests surround brackish San Lorenzo Bay.
+All four of the DR’s mangrove species, including red mangroves, which tower to nearly 50 feet, live there.
 The bay is rich in oysters and crustaceans, and it teems with bird life, including the endemic Hispaniolan hawk.
-The endangered Antillean manatee and locally endangered fish species are found in the bay.
+The endangered Antillean manatee and locally endangered fish species live in the bay.

 Last year, an electrical fire seriously damaged the coop’s office and storage space.
 The coop is using a Seacology grant to rebuild its valuable kayak tourism and to support an associated group of women who prepare and sell fish products.